solderapp/solder-cli/README.md

 ## Install

+You can download prebuilt binaries from the GitHub releases or from our [download site](http://dl.webhippie.de/solder-cli).
+If you are missing an architecture just write us on the [Gitter](https://gitter.im/solderapp/solder) chat.
+Take a look at the help output, you can enable auto updates to the binary to avoid bugs related to old versions.
+If you find a security issue please contact thomas@webhippie.de first.

+## Development

 Make sure you have a working Go environment, for further reference or a guide take a look at the [install instructions](http://golang.org/doc/install.html).
 As this project relies on vendoring of the dependencies and we are not